Skip to content

 brew upgrade hashicorp/tap/terraform

-# update to the latest version of Terraform in Windows OS
+# Update to the latest version of Terraform in Windows OS

 choco upgrade terraform